TTK4130/ttk4130.github.io/docs/animation.rst

     sm.Matrix([x_ddot_expr.simplify(), y_ddot_expr.simplify()])

-Using Sympy's `lambdify()` function we'll convert our SymPy expressions to Python functions and create a system of ordinary differential equations on the standard SciPy format (see :ref:`SymPy and CAS`).
+Using Sympy's `lambdify()` function we convert our SymPy expressions to Python functions and create a system of ordinary differential equations on the standard SciPy format (see :ref:`SymPy and CAS`).

 .. jupyter-execute::